Visillect/CubePlusPlus/description/description.md

 Image stands for the image id in the format dd_dddd, where d is a 0-9 digit.
 Other 12 columns contain r, g, b chromaticities for each of the 4 triangles (left (gray), right (gray), left white, right white).
 They are the corresponding illumination estimation ground-truth.
 The ground-truth is normalized so that r + g + b = 1.

 The other 3 values correspond to the normed mean (bisector) chromaticity of the left (gray) and the right (gray) ones.
-The mean chromaticity is calculated for 2234 images, that satisfy the following conditions.
+The mean chromaticity is calculated for 2234 images, that satisfy the following conditions:
-The image should be manually marked with estimation=full.
-The angle between left (gray) and right (gray) ground truth chromaticities should be less than 1 degree.
-Both left and right gray triangles should be bright enough: tr_illuminance value is bigger than 0.1.
+* The image should be manually marked with estimation=full.
+* The angle between left (gray) and right (gray) ground truth chromaticities should be less than 1 degree.
+* Both left and right gray triangles should be bright enough: tr_illuminance value is bigger than 0.1.

 ## properties.csv
 The table contains the most relevant meta-information for each image.
 The columns are:
-* *image* - image identificators
+* *image* - image identificators.
 * *full_estimation* - specifies if the image has a full estimation of the scene illumination or a partial one only.
 Questionably good images may be labeled as partially estimated ones.
 * illuminance features - values within a range 0-1 specifying average triangle illuminance:
     * *left_tr_illuminance*,